Powering the moon, mars, and beyond.

 The KRUSTY vacuum chamber (left) containing the core (inside lower left) and PCS (inside upper left) is lifted to be installed on COMET (right), which holds the large SS304 shield (upper right) and the lower shielding on the platen (lower right).

-The Kilopower Reactor Using Stirling Technology (KRUSTY) test in 2018 was the culmination of our founder’s efforts to return the US to developing practical/real reactors versus the continued blind pursuit of academic/paper reactors.
-Those efforts begin with the Demonstration Using Flattop Fissions (DUFF) experiment.
+The Kilopower Reactor Using Stirling Technology (KRUSTY) test in 2018 was the culmination of our founders' efforts while working at Los Alamos National Laboratory (LANL) to return the US to developing practical/real reactors versus the continued blind pursuit of academic/paper reactors.
+Those efforts begin with LANL’s Demonstration Using Flattop Fissions (DUFF) experiment.
 In 2012, our founders questioned if it was possible to do any “real” reactor development in today’s environment, and they envisioned and executed DUFF to prove to NASA, DOE, and themselves that was indeed still possible.
 The primary goal of DUFF was simply to create electricity (to power a light) by carrying power from a fission reactor to Stirling converters via a water heat pipe.
 It was not prototypic of a useful power system, rather DUFF’s value was to show that if things are kept simple, then real reactor development might be possible.

 KRUSTY core assembly.
 Left photo shows heat pipes fit within the slots in the HEU UMo fuel.
 Right photo shows core after the installation of the Haynes 230 rings that clamp the heat pipes to the fuel (via interference fit).
 White BeO axial reflectors seen on top and bottom.
 Some parts in the photos are part of the temporary assembly fixture, which is later removed.